Apoo711/obsidian-3d-graph/README.md

 # 3D Graph for Obsidian
 ![hero](assets/hero.png)

-A plugin for Obsidian that provides a highly customizable 3D, force-directed graph view of your vault.
-This offers an alternative, immersive way to visualize and explore the connections between your notes.
+A plugin for Obsidian that provides a high-performance 3D, force-directed graph view of your vault.
+Powered by a custom **Rust + WebAssembly** physics engine with **128-bit SIMD** acceleration, it offers an immersive, fluid way to visualize and explore thousands of note connections.

 ---